darkdiesel/wordpress-study/wp-content/plugins/simple-tags/readme.txt

 ## TaxoPress Pro ##

 > <strong>Upgrade to TaxoPress Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/pro"  title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>
+The Pro version of TaxoPress has extra features and expert support.
+[Get the TaxoPress Pro plugin now!](https://taxopress.com/taxopress)

+## The TaxoPress and Tag Groups plugins ##

+TaxoPress is developed by the same team that support the popular [Tag Groups plugin](https://wordpress.org/plugins/tag-groups/).
+Together Tag Groups and TaxoPress are an excellent solution for organizing and displaying your site’s content.

+## TaxoPress Bug Reports =

+Bug reports for TaxoPress are welcomed in our [repository on GitHub](https://github.com/taxopress/taxopress).
+Please note that GitHub is not a support forum, but a place to report bugs in the plugn that can be replicated outside of a single site.

+= Follow the TaxoPress team =

+Follow TaxoPress on [Facebook](https://www.facebook.com/taxopress), [Twitter](https://www.twitter.com/taxopress) and [YouTube](https://www.youtube.com/taxopress).

 == Installation ==